-Go deep into the art of directing in this 8 Week intensive, guided by industry professionals
+Go deep into the art of directing in this Eight-week intensive, guided by industry professionals

 To realize their vision, a director must intimately understand not only the key creative and practical dynamics of their job – but also the roles of their closest collaborators during the development, production, and post-production process of a film.
 It’s essential that a director understand story structure and character, and how to work with a writer – even as they may also sometimes choose to be their own writer.
 They will work closely with producers and often function as a producer.
 Their closest behind-the-camera connection will be to the cinematographer with whom they must share a common vision for the look and visual style of the film.
 After production, they’ll work intimately with an editor and will need to grasp the dynamics of flow, pacing, and how to sculpt a scene for the greatest impact.
 This extraordinary intensive offers a package of classes to equip the complete director.
 Each workshop is led by an accomplished working professional who will provide a uniquely qualified real world perspective on the realities of the craft, the art and business of filmmaking, and the dynamics of working in collaboration with one another to create and direct a film.